-How to you make space in a built-out city like the vast and dense Tokyo, Japan?
-Try turning a narrow side street or small urban alley into a brand-new plot of land and give it over to a would-be homeowner – but be sure to warn them first that they could nearly lie down from one side and touch the far wall.
+How do you make space for brand new residences in a densely populated city like Tokyo, Japan?
+Try turning a narrow side street or small urban alley into a brand-new plot of land and give it over to a would-be homeowner – but be sure to warn them first that they’ll barely have enough width to lay down within.

 This super-small lot is long and narrow, built nearly to the border on either side … yet the home constructed on the site on it manages to feel spacious on the inside, containing a nearly-continuous, large and long volume filled with light, air and room to breath.